mcmoodoo/mcmoodoo-blog/content/genlayer-intelligent-contracts.md

 og_type: "article"
 ---

 Conventional smart contracts deployed on traditional blockchains are forced to operate in a restricted, rigid, isolated, and deterministic way.
-It's great for security but very limiting.
+Excellent for security but highly limiting.

 What if we could empower them to access the web, understand natural language, crunch unstructured data, and make subjective decisions all by themselves?
 These "super-contract" abilities make them so smart, that we could rightfully call them *Intelligent*.